Scalars are universal: Equivariant machine learning, structured like classical physics: Introduction

 \section{Introduction}

 There is a great deal of current interest in building machine-learning methods that respect exact or approximate symmetries, such as translation, rotation, and physical gauge symmetries \cite{cohen2019gauge, kondor2018n}.
 Some of this interest is inspired by the great success of convolutional neural networks (CNNs)~\cite{lecun2015deep}, which are naturally translation equivariant.
 The implementation of convolutional layers in CNNs has been given significant credit for the success of deep learning, in a domain (natural images) in which the convolutional symmetry is only approximately valid.
 In many data-analysis problems in astronomy, physics, and chemistry there are \emph{exact} symmetries that must be obeyed by any generalizable law or rule.
-If the convolutional symmetry helped in the natural-image domain, then we have high hopes for the value of encoding exact symmetries for problems where these symmetries are known to hold exactly.
+Since the approximate symmetries introduced by convolutional networks help in the natural-image domain, then we have high hopes for the value of encoding exact symmetries for problems where these symmetries are known to hold exactly.

 In detail, the symmetries of physics are legion.
-Translation symmetry (including conservation of linear momentum, rotation symmetry (including conservation of angular momentum), and time-translation symmetry (including conservation of energy) are the famous symmetries \cite{noether}.
+Translation symmetry (including conservation of linear momentum), rotation symmetry (including conservation of angular momentum), and time-translation symmetry (including conservation of energy) are the famous symmetries \cite{noether}.
 But there are many more: there is a form of reflection symmetry (charge-parity-time or CPT); there is a symplectic symmetry that permits reinterpretations of positions and momenta; there are Lorentz and Poincar\'e symmetries (the fundamental symmetries of Galilean relativity and special relativity) that include velocity boosts; there is the generalization of these (general covariance) that applies in curved spacetime; there are symmetries associated with baryon number, lepton number, flavor, and color; and there are dimensional and units symmetries (not usually listed as symmetries, but they are) that restrict what kinds of quantities can be multiplied or added.
 If it were possible to parameterize a universal or universally approximating function space that is explicitly equivariant under a large set of non-trivial symmetries, that function space would---in some sense---contain within it \emph{every possible law of physics}.
 It would also provide a basis for good new machine learning methods.